LanguageMachines/LuigiNLP/README.rst

 * Tasks should cover the smallest unit of work, do not do too much in one task, but chain tasks instead.
 * Be very specific in your file extensions.
-If two tasks output a file with the same extension, they are considered identical for all intends and purposes!
+If two tasks output a file with the same extension, they are considered identical for all intents and purposes!
 Multiple stacking extensions are fine and recommend (``*.x.y.z``).
 Generally, each task strips input extensions (optional) and adds a a new extension.
 * Input and output filenames may never be the same!
 It is forbidden to change a file in-place.
 * Consider whether you want to chain multiple workflow components and to use the automatic